Montana Mesothelioma Lawyer

 - Great Western Sugar Company, Billings

-Asbestos Laws in Montana
+What Are the Asbestos Laws in Montana?

 In Montana, the Department of Environmental Quality enforces federal laws regarding asbestos use and pollution; additionally, the agency enforces and administers the state laws that help keep people safe from asbestos.

 For instance, the Montana Asbestos Control Act states that workers on asbestos abatement projects must submit a written notification to the state and must be certified to work safely with asbestos.
-Any project must also first be inspected by state-certified asbestos professionals.
-Asbestos removal must follow strict rules regarding the encapsulation and disposal of the waste.

 Statute of Limitations